Read on to learn more about this groundbreaking film format and the history of Cinerama here in Bradford.

 When can I see Cinerama films?

-We hold regular screenings of digital Cinerama films throughout the year.
+We hold screenings of digital Cinerama films throughout the year.
 Check the Picturehouse at National Science and Media Museum website for the latest listings.

 3-strip Cinerama films are shown as part of Widescreen Weekend, our yearly festival of large-screen formats celebrating the past, present and future of film.
 Widescreen Weekend takes place at the museum every October—take a look at the programme to see when the next festival is happening and which Cinerama film we will be showing.